AlexZhangji/2d_platformer_cat_mario_inspired/README.md

 This game is based on various traps you can place in the game.

 <img src="https://i.gyazo.com/0d6f4de4034b70a2029986a72d4aeafb.jpg" width="100; "> <strong>Call of Communism</strong><br>
-When invoked, for 10s, background music becomes The East Is Red, Chairman Mao appears and inverts all user input.(Up becomes down, press forward results in backward.)<br>
+When invoked, for 10s, background music becomes The East Is Red, Chairman Mao appears and inverts all user input.(Up becomes down, press forward results in backward.
+Draws inspiration from proverb during this time, "倒行逆施")<br>

 <img src="https://i.gyazo.com/c46c45c86923b697dbe1dfed1f04cc1b.jpg" >
 <hr>